Global AIDS

 How are proposals selected?

 All applications will be initially reviewed for completeness by CDC Office of Grants Services (OGS) staff.
-Complete applications will be jointly reviewed for responsiveness by HHS/CDC Division of Global HIV and Tuberculosis and OGS Non-responsive applications will not advance to Phase II review.
-Applicants will be notified the application did not meet eligibility and/or published submission requirements.
+Complete applications will be jointly reviewed for responsiveness by HHS/CDC Division of Global HIV and Tuberculosis and OGS.
+Non-responsive applications will not advance to Phase II review.
+Applicants will be notified if the application did not meet eligibility and/or published submission requirements.
 A review panel will evaluate complete, eligible applications in accordance with the criteria published in the Notice of Funding Opportunity.
-Applications will be funded in order by score and rank determined by the review panel unless funding preferences or other considerations stated in this NOFO apply.
-Final selection and approval of activities will be prioritized in collaboration with CDC.
+Applications will be funded in order by score and rank determined by the review panel unless funding preferences or other considerations stated in the NOFO.

 How may assistance be used?